 - Industry groups: reporting to the SOC, these groups oversee APRA's activities in relation to each of APRA's regulated industries including authorised deposit-taking institutions, superannuation, general insurance, life insurance including friendly societies, and private health insurance, including monitoring industry risks and issues and developing industry strategies designed to achieve APRA's prudential objectives. - Inclusion and Diversity Council (IDC): reporting to the ExCo, the IDC promotes awareness of workplace inclusion and diversity and is responsible for implementing and monitoring APRA's Inclusion & Diversity strategy. - International committees: reporting to the PPC, two committees coordinate APRA's involvement with international bodies one for banking and one for insurance.
-Their purpose is to prioritise the allocation of resources for APRA's involvement in international activities; coordinate consistent and timely responses to issues raised in the relevant international forums; and ensure information from international sources is communicated effectively within APRA. - Employee Consultative Group: reporting to the ExCo, this Group facilitates communication and consultation with all APRA employees below the senior management level on the terms and conditions of their employment and the impact of these on APRA's organisational culture and values.
+Their purpose is to prioritise the allocation of resources for APRA's involvement in international activities; coordinate consistent and timely responses to issues raised in the relevant international forums; and ensure information from international sources is communicated effectively within APRA. - Strategic Consultative Forum: reporting to the ExCo, this Forum facilitates communication and consultation with all APRA employees below the senior management level on internal strategic issues impacting APRA's work practices, in addition to the terms and conditions of their employment and the impact of these on APRA's organisational culture and values.